Michael Martin Murphey: Songwriting success

-After graduating from W. H. Adamson High School in Oak Cliff, Murphey studied Greek at the University of North Texas.
-As a member of the institution's Folk Music Club, he befriended Steven Fromholz, Ray Wylie Hubbard, Shiva's Headband fiddler Spencer Perskin and Armadillo World Headquarters co-founder Eddie Wilson.
+After graduating from W. H. Adamson High School.
+Murphey studied Greek at North Texas State University in Denton.
+As a member of the institution's Folk Music Club, he befriended Steven Fromholz, Hubbard, Shiva's Headband fiddler Spencer Perskin, and Armadillo World Headquarters co-founder Eddie Wilson.
 Murphey then moved to California, where he studied creative writing and majored in medieval history and literature at the University of California, Los Angeles.
-He signed a publishing contract with the Sparrow Music company, and soon he made a name for himself in the Los Angeles folk music scene.
+He signed a publishing contract with Sparrow Records, and soon he made a name for himself in the Los Angeles folk-music scene.
 By 1964, he formed a musical group with an old Texas friend, Michael Nesmith, John London, and John Raines, under the name the Trinity River Boys.

-Murphey's first big break came through his friend Michael Nesmith, who had become part of the popular television musical group, The Monkees.
-Nesmith asked Murphey to write them a song for the next Monkees album, and Murphey composed "What Am I Doing Hangin' Round".
+Murphey's first big break came through Nesmith, who had become part of the popular television musical group, the Monkees.
+Nesmith asked Murphey to write them a song for the next Monkees album, and with Owens Castleman, Murphey composed "What Am I Doing Hangin' Round" (under the pseudonyms Travis Lewis and Boomer Clarke).
 The album Pisces, Aquarius, Capricorn & Jones Ltd. sold over five million copies.

-Murphey formed the Lewis & Clarke Expedition with Boomer Castleman, and recorded one self-titled album for Colgems Records, the company that also released the Monkees' LPs.
+Murphey and Castleman formed the Lewis and Clarke Expedition, and recorded one self-titled album for Colgems Records, the company that also released the Monkees' LPs.
 They had a modest hit with "I Feel Good (I Feel Bad)".
-Boomer Castleman went on to find success with his controversial song "Judy Mae" and as the writer and producer of the million selling novelty hit "Telephone Man" for singer Meri Wilson.
+Castleman went on to find success with his controversial song "Judy Mae" and as the writer and producer of the million-selling novelty hit "Telephone Man" for singer Meri Wilson.

-In 1968, Murphey moved to Wrightwood, a village in the San Gabriel Mountains adjacent to the Mojave Desert of California to work on his songwriting.
+In 1968, Murphey moved to Wrightwood, a village in the San Gabriel Mountains adjacent to the Mojave Desert of California, to work on his songwriting.
 Based on the success of his songs, he signed a contract with the Screen Gems company, the publishing arm of Columbia Pictures.
 Some of his songs were recorded by Flatt and Scruggs and Bobbie Gentry.
 Kenny Rogers and the First Edition recorded an entire album of Michael Murphey songs called The Ballad of Calico, about a Mojave Desert ghost town.

-Murphey wrote some additional songs for The Monkees, but he grew disillusioned with the poor financial rewards and the Southern California music scene.
+Murphey wrote some additional songs for the Monkees, but he grew disillusioned with the poor financial rewards and the Southern California music scene.